Risk Factors Dashboard

 Table of Contents

-We maintain commercial liability and operations focused insurance coverage including property, management, cargo, cyber, workers compensation and general liability.
+We maintain an insurance program that includes coverage to de-risk against claims associated with property damage, management liability, cargo liability, cyber threats, workers compensation and general liability losses.
+While we expect to be able to continue our insurance coverages, there can be no assurance that we will be able to procure insurance coverage, or that such policy limits will be adequate to cover any liability we may incur, or that our insurance premiums will continue to be available at a cost similar to our cost today.
 While we expect to be able to continue our insurance coverages, there can be no assurance we will be able to continue such insurance coverage, or that such policy limits will be adequate to cover any liability we may incur, or that our insurance premiums will continue to be available at a cost similar to our cost today.
+The volatility of the insurance and reinsurance markets are also subject to macroeconomic conditions and events that are outside of our control.
 The volatility of the insurance and reinsurance markets are subject to macroeconomic conditions and events that are outside of our control.

-Additionally, it is possible one or more of our insurers could exclude from our policy certain chemicals or compounds used in our products.
+Additionally, it is possible one or more of our insurers could specifically exclude from our policy certain chemicals used in our products.
+Consequently, we may have to cease use of those chemicals and/or be forced to substitute less effective or more expensive alternatives to continue manufacturing and/or distributing such goods.
 Consequently, we may have to stop using those chemicals or compounds or be forced to substitute less effective or more expensive alternatives to continue manufacturing and/or distributing such goods.
+A substantial increase in liability exposure or the loss of customers or product offerings could each have a material adverse effect on our results of operations and financial condition.
 A substantial increase in liability exposure or the loss of customers or product lines could each have a material adverse effect on our results of operations and financial condition.

 Our international operations make us susceptible to the costs and risks associated with operating internationally.